-Basic Provision
+Basic Provision for secondary classes

-Upon the implementation of the New Senior Secondary (NSS) academic structure from the 2009/10 school year, the staffing ratios for primary classes and junior secondary classes are 1.7 teachers per class, and the staffing ratio for senior secondary classes is 1.9 teachers per class.
-These staffing ratios have embedded the Additional Teachers for All Special Schools6.
+(a) Upon the implementation of the New Senior Secondary (NSS) academic structure from the 2009/10 school year, the staffing ratio for junior secondary classes is 1.7 teachers per class, and the staffing ratio for senior secondary classes is 1.9 teachers per class.
 With effect from the 2012/13 school year, the staffing ratio for senior secondary classes of special schools offering the ordinary curriculum will be 2.0 teachers per class.
 The teaching posts provided under the teacher-to-class ratios above are referred to as the Basic Provision.

-Additional Provision
+Additional Provision for secondary classes

-Starting from the 2017/18 school year, the above teacher-to-class ratios are increased by 0.1 teacher per class, i.e. Additional Provision.
+(b) Starting from the 2017/18 school year, the above teacher-to-class ratios are increased by 0.1 teacher per class, i.e. Additional Provision.
 The additional teaching post(s) so created in the secondary section is/are at Graduate Master/Mistress (GM) rank.
 With effect from the 2020/21 school year, the post(s) is/are included in calculating promotion posts.
-For the primary section, the additional teaching post(s) so created is/are at the rank of Assistant Primary School Master/Mistress (APSM) and not included in calculating the promotion posts and ratio of graduate teacher posts in the teaching staff establishment.